rubenpieters/fun-kortr-anim-dsl/README.md

 ## Possible issues

-If you encounter an issue, check whether your `stack` version is up to date usion `stack upgrade`.
+If you encounter an issue, check whether your `stack` version is up to date with `stack upgrade`.

 On Ubuntu: you might need to install `freeglut3` and `freeglut3-dev` using `apt`.